DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

     :depth: 1
     :local:

-This is a new DCC++ EX Throttle/Controller that can connect to the |EX-CS| directly through the USB port of a computer.
+This is a new DC-EX Throttle/Controller that can connect to the |EX-CS| directly through the USB port of a computer.

 For a video on how to install and use WebThrottle-EX click below.